A-Marhoon/carWebsite/README.md

-You must download the project and run XAMPP then import the DB "perfectcarfit" IF you wnat to work with it.
+You must download the project and run XAMPP then import the DB "perfectcarfit" IF you want to work with it.